Bath & Body Works exterior

 Abercrombie & Fitch shows the risk of scent marketing, replacing in recent years its “Fierce” musky scent with a “white bergamot” fragrance after finding the former irritated many consumers.
 Using scent directly in advertising is even rarer.
 Last year, McDonald’s earned wide media coverage for installing mini billboards next to restaurants in two Netherlands cities that pumped out the aroma of french fries to passersby.

-A TikTok video, by advertising company Outfront Media, of the Grand Central Station execution of Bath & Body Works’ campaign found most commuters and TikTok commentators had positive reactions.
+A TikTok video, by advertising company Outfront Media, of the Grand Central Terminal execution of Bath & Body Works’ campaign found most commuters and TikTok commentators had positive reactions.
 One TikToker commented, “It’s such a lovely surprise while walking through the station!”

 However, a few were turned off.
 Another TikToker wrote, “I hate this.
 I take the shuttle every day and it makes me so nauseous.”